xrgarcia/alphavantage_api_client/README.md

 Simple python wrapper around alpha vantage api.
 This client implements production readiness by storing your api key safely and a consistent data model from the api.
-You can log your response into splunk or cloud watch to create SRE (sight reliability engineering) dashboards to help you improve your stock market searches
+You can log your response into splunk or cloud watch to create SRE (site reliability engineering) dashboards to help you improve your stock market searches.

 - You can find alpha vantage api here: https://www.alphavantage.co/
 - See the alpha vantage api documentation: https://www.alphavantage.co/documentation/